-Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
+Students planning to apply for admission to the Honors program should consult \$16.2.2 for admission requirements.

-Honors in the History of Art, Design, and Visual Culture requires a minimum of \star 54, a maximum of \star 60 at the junior and senior levels in ART H courses including: at least \star 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the Departmental Advisor.
+Honors in the History of Art, Design, and Visual Culture requires a minimum of $\star$ 54, a maximum of $\star$ 60 at the junior and senior levels in ART H courses including: at least $\star$ 12 taken in seminars at the 400- or 500-levels and ART H 418 (Honors essay) for which preparation will commence in the third year in consultation with the Departmental Advisor.
+For the Honors program, CLASS 254 and 255 may be used toward the senior level requirements.

-The Honors program in the History of Art, Design, and Visual Culture does not have a minor requirement; however, $\star 6$ at the senior level in a Language other than English (normally French, German or Italian) is required.
+The Honors program in the History of Art, Design, and Visual Culture does not have a minor requirement; however, ★6 at the senior level in a Language other than English (normally French, German, Italian, Spanish, Chinese or Japanese) is required.
 Consent of Departmental Advisor is required in choice of Language other than English.